-Can you put the numbers 1 to 8 into the circles so that the four
+Can you put the numbers 1 to 8 into the circles so that the four calculations are correct?

 How many solutions can you find to this sum?
 Each of the different letters stands for a different number.

 What do you notice about the date 03.06.09?
 Or 08.01.09?
 This challenge invites you to investigate some interesting dates yourself.